BillyHub/sequence_obfuscation/README.md

 ### About

-Implementation codes of the obfuscation algorithms in Matlab.
+Implementation codes of the proposed obfuscation algorithms in Matlab.

 #### To test the obfuscation algorithms on i.i.d. sequences, run: